Planck 2013 results. XIV. Zodiacal emission

-The fact that the fitted emissivities of bands~1 and~3 rise above unity is perplexing.
-At first glance, one might imagine some new, cold component in the cloud which would cause an excess that might be interpreted as an excess in emissivity in some other component.
-However, to peak around 545\,GHz, this component would have to have a temperature of the order of 10\,K, and therefore be much more distant than most of the dust usually associated with the Zodiacal cloud.
-While enticing, it is difficult to understand how such a component could survive the differencing process used in this analysis, which reduces signals from distant sources more than those nearby, or how such a component could mimic an excess in two dust bands above from the ecliptic plane, but not do the same in the other Zodiacal cloud components.
+The fact that the fitted emissivities of Bands~1 and~3 rise above unity is perplexing.
+At first glance, one might imagine some new, cold component in the cloud causing an enhancement that might be interpreted as an excess in emissivity in some other component.
+However, to peak around 545\,GHz, this component would have to have a temperature of the order of 10\,K, and therefore be much more distant than most of the dust usually associated with the zodiacal cloud.
+It is difficult to understand how such a component could survive the differencing process used in this analysis, which reduces signals from distant sources more than those nearby, or how such a component could mimic an excess in two dust bands above the ecliptic plane, but not do the same in the other zodiacal cloud components.